 “Numbers Don’t Lie” is a fictional, satirical one act radio play of how the name Voice of America was discarded seventy years ago during the war with Nazi Germany and Japan because modern audience research techniques were used.

-This is a parody intended as a news commentary on the functioning of a public institution funded with U.S. taxpayers money.
-While some of the statements in the play may appear to resemble loosely some of the statements and reported proceedings of the modern day Broadcasting Board of Governors (BBG), the events described in the play took place 70 years ago, the events and characters in the play are fictional, and any similarity to any current or former U.S. government official or any other person dead or alive is purely coincidental.
+This is a parody intended as a news commentary on the functioning of a public institution funded with U.S. taxpayers’ money.
+While some of the statements in the play may appear to resemble loosely some of the statements and reported proceedings of the modern-day Broadcasting Board of Governors (BBG), the events described in the play took place 70 years ago, and the events and characters in the play are fictional, and any similarity to any current or former U.S. government official or any other person dead or alive is purely coincidental.
 If you are likely to be offended by this play or any form of parody and satire, please do not read any more text and leave this website.

 After the attacks of 9/11, the Broadcasting Board of Governors members and their audience research experts decided to end Voice of America programs in Arabic because they concluded that any reference in the program’s name to America will not be well received by the audience.
 They created two new programs with different names.